What's the big deal about the type of sunscreen we choose?

 Chemical filters are in fact organic chemicals which is important to understand.
 (Often a sunscreen will be labelled organic and the perception is it is chemical free.)

 - Long lasting.

 - Potentially can irritate or sting the skin (depending on the type of ingredients). *

 - Must apply at least 20 mins prior to sun exposure.

 Do sunscreens that contain both active and physical ingredients exist?

 They sure do!
 Our Sticky Zinc is an example of this.

 Ok, so which one is better for me?

 Well, it really comes down to personal choice and making informed decisions.
 To gain the broadest protection we need more than one filter and multiple is best.
 Obviously we choose We Are Feel Good Inc. because we are preservative, paraben and paba free which helps reduce the likelihood of skin irritations.
 We also advocate choosing an oxybenzone and octinoxate free sunscreen so as to protect vulnerable reef systems. (see our blog on oxybenzone)

-* NB: Our range is free from a number of commonly used ingredients that cand potentially irritate the skin.
-Our sunscreen range is subject to rigorous safety testing with the Therapeutic Goods Association and is therefore TGA approved.
+* NB: Our range is free from a number of commonly used ingredients that can potentially irritate the skin.
+Our sunscreen range is subject to rigorous safety testing with the Therapeutic Goods Administration and is therefore TGA approved.